Aurelius Theodotus

-The Historia Augusta tells that Theodotus was of Egyptian origin and that he had a brother named Causisoleus.
+The Historia Augusta tells that Theodotus was of Egyptian origin, and that he had a brother named Causisoleus.

 During the 260s the Roman Empire was subjected to the pressure of various enemies from without and within.
 One of these was Aemilianus, who was proclaimed emperor by the army in Egypt in 261.
 Because Egypt was the granary for the city of Rome, in 262 Theodotus was sent against him.
 Theodotus defeated and captured Aemilianus near Thebes, and sent him to Gallienus who had him executed.

-While praefectus, Theodotus also suppressed the revolt of Memor, who had been one of Aemilianus' supporters.
+While praefectus, Theodotus also suppressed the revolt of Memor, who had been one of Aemilianus's supporters.
 Following this, some magistrates complained to the emperor about how Theodotus had suppressed the revolt; however, Gallienus decided in favor of Theodotus and closed the case.